John Emburey: Coaching and other activities

 Emburey coached the England A cricket team to a 3–0 win in India in 1995, and was considered for the position of manager for the senior side, but lost out to David Lloyd (whom he assisted for two test series in the West Indies and Zimbabwe).
 He subsequently coached Northamptonshire County Cricket Club from 1996 but was sacked in 1998 after a string of poor results.
 In 2001, he became coach for Middlesex County Cricket Club, but was sacked in 2008.
 In 2007, after Greg Chappell left his position as India head coach, Emburey was shortlisted for the job, but declined it.
 In February 2008, he signed on as the coach of the Ahmedabad Rockets, one of the expansion teams in the second season of the Indian Cricket League.
 As of May 2018, he works as a scout for the England and Wales Cricket Board.

 Personal life

 Politically, Emburey is a Conservative, and once appeared on stage at a Conservative Party conference in the 1980s alongside England teammate Bill Athey.

 In May 2014, he stated that he had skin cancer, attributing it to playing cricket without sunscreen or a hat.

-He is married, with a wife and two daughters.
+He is married, with a wife and has two daughters.